gagoar/use-herald-action/README.md

   run: echo '\${{ fromJSON(steps.foobar.outputs.appliedRules) }}' > rulesApplied.json
 ```

-Notice the addition of the `id` field to the invocation step.
+Notice the inclusion of the `id` field in the first step (`Invoke foobarFunction Lambda`).
+This is so that the second step (`Store response payload to file`) can reference the result of the first step.
 For more information for Github Actions outputs, see their [reference](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjobs_idoutputs).